topcoder-platform/community-app/topcoder-community-smoke-test/README.md

 - HTML report from Junit reports can be generated using this command `xunit-viewer --results=test-results/ --output=/home/Documents/`

 As of now, the tests are running in headless mode.
-To view the actual chrom browser running the tests, you can remove `--headless` option from `chromeOptions.args` in `config.ts`
+To view the actual chrome browser running the tests, you can remove `--headless` option from `chromeOptions.args` in `config.ts`
 - To test against a different browser version, change the webdriver-manager version in package.json

-#### Circle CI deployment:
-`config.yml` in `.circleci` folder has been updated to run `npm run test` during Circle CI deployment.

-#### Implementation Details:
-- Total of 80 specs added, covering all scenarios present in the test-cases folder
-- ```80 specs, 0 failures
-Finished in 1625.705 seconds```
-- Along with Junit XML Reporter, Jasmine HTML reporter has also been added for convenience.

 #### Configuration details:
-- config.json holds the data level configuration,
- - in case the credentials need to be changed, `config.login.username` and `config.login.password` need to be updated
- - in case the environment has to be changed, the `config.baseUrl` field need to be changed
+- config-dev.json contains configuration for the development environment.
+- config-qa.json contains configuration for the QA environment (it still uses some configuration for the development environment, since not all the features are implemented in the qa-community-app)
+- config.prod.json contains configuration for the production environment.
 - conf.ts holds the application configuration, like jasmine reporters to be configured, specs to be run etc.

 #### NOTES